chevron_left Back to Projects

 Project aims

-This project aims to ensure that context- and community-appropriate adaptation interventions are implemented in ways that empower local stakeholders, including women.
+This project works to ensure that context- and community-appropriate adaptation interventions are implemented in ways that empower local stakeholders, including women.

 "Our vision is to close the knowledge-to-action gaps by empowering and enhancing the capabilities of key knowledge brokers and their networks.
 Our ultimate goal is to unlock financial resources for gender-responsive and inclusive locally-led adaptation, fostering a more resilient and equitable future for all."